miikatoi/unoserver-rest-api-wrapper/readme.md

 NOTE:
 - Currently no security implemented!
 - Default filter loses correct positions of images sometimes.
 XHML filter maintains the correct positions better but sometimes raises error.
+Good solution can be to use XHTML filter first and fall back to HTML filter.

 ## Usage